haoxianhan/docker_volume_backup/README.md

-If start containers with `docker-compose.yaml`, maybe come with warning **xxx already exists but was not created by Docker Compose.
-Use \`external: true\`** after restored, I would sign the volumes with `external: true`, and create it at the first time.
+If start containers with `docker-compose.yaml`, maybe come with a warning **xxx already exists but was not created by Docker Compose.
+Use \`external: true\`** after restoring, I would sign the volumes with `external: true`, and create it the first time.

 ```
 # creat volume